louisonsarlinmagnus/homelab/docs/blog/posts/architecture.md

 # Storage

-In this project, there will be 3 main types of storage.
+In this project, we're going to have two main types of storage.

-The first type will be the "working storage", mainly dedicated to store OS a on each node.
-Since the recommended memory for most of OS + tools will be 32 Go and the need for fast drive, any kind of SSD compatible with the node's hardware will suffice.
+Since the recommended memory for most OS + tools will be 32 Go and the need for fast drive, any kind of SSD compatible with the node's hardware will suffice.

-Then, the "movie storage", today a RAID 5 array with 4 $\times$ 2 To WD Red Plus 2 To 3.5" HDD at 5400 RPM disks.
+And for "media storage", a RAID 5 array with 4 $\times$ 2 To WD Red Plus 2 To 3.5" HDD at 5400 RPM disks is used today on the current homelab.
-For now, all movies are stored on a HDD RAID, it's convenient because this kind of array combines flexibility, security and the can easily be expanded.
+This kind of RAID is convenient because this kind of array combines flexibility, security and the can easily be expanded.

-Finally and the one that has to be the most reliable, the "picture storage", I will have to think a bit more for this one.
-This storage will be dedicated to personal pictures and videos of me and my family saved from our smartphones.
-On top of being saved on the homelab, these files has to be backed-up off site.

-## NAS

 # Networking